akumarkk/WebFW/Web/Pattern.md

 Tree Shaking: Removing unused code from the final bundle.
 Minification and Compression: Reducing the size of the JavaScript and CSS files.
 Caching: Leveraging browser caching to store static assets and reduce network requests.

+Hybrid Rendering Approaches: To address the initial load time issue, hybrid rendering approaches like Server-Side Rendering (SSR) and Incremental Static Regeneration (ISR) can be used.
+These techniques involve rendering the initial HTML on the server, improving initial load times and SEO.